Private Rented Sector

-We maintain the register of private landlords, something all landlords must now sign up to, as well as advising you on grants and support that are available,.
+We maintain the Scottish Governments register of private landlords, something all landlords must sign up to, as well as advising you on your requirements as a landlord.

 If you are thinking of letting your home, it’s important that you are aware of your legal rights and obligations.
 One of the first things you need to do is register as a landlord (takes you to an external website).

 You also need to think about whether you are going to rent your property to one tenant or a group of tenants.
 If you are planning to let your property out to more than three unrelated tenants, you must have a House in Multiple Occupation (HMO) licence.